PsCushman/baseball-rule-changes/README.md

 ![Screen Shot 2023-08-31 at 8 23 40 PM](https://github.com/PsCushman/baseball-rule-changes/assets/122395437/856e7aca-38cd-4f50-a122-dec1a1add7da)

-To utilize the dashboards, you will need to download the Dash-Pitcher and Dash-Hitter.
+To utilize the dashboards, you will need to download the dash_pitcher and dash_hitter.
 Once downloaded, you will need to open gitbash or terminal at the directory.

 For the picher dashboard use this command: